Epstein's prison guards make deal to dodge jail time | DW | 22.05.2021

 "One hundred hours of community service is a joke — this isn't traffic court,'' Sasse said in a statement.
 "The leader of an international child sex trafficking ring escaped justice, his co-conspirators had their secrets go to the grave with him, and these guards are going to be picking up trash on the side of the road."

 The investment banker's one-time girlfriend, Ghislaine Maxwell, is in jail awaiting trial for allegedly grooming underage girls and paying them to have sex with Epstein.
 She faces charges of sex trafficking and sex trafficking conspiracy.
-The date for her trial had originally been set for July, although her lawyers had asked for a delay.
+The date for her trial had originally been set for July, but is now expected to start in November after her lawyers asked for a delay.

 In July 2019, Epstein also briefly shared a cell with former police officer Nicholas Tartaglione, who is accused of killing four people over a drug deal.